-Let us now get to the part which directly impacts an entrepreneur – Cost of MVP Development.
+Let us now get to the part which directly impacts an entrepreneur – The cost of MVP Development.

 There are various ways to build an MVP, it can be hiring freelancers, choosing the outsourcing option, and developing the app in-house.

-There are 4 vital factors determining the cost of MVP development.
+There are 4 vital factors determining how much it costs to build an MVP.
 Those factors are-

 With this, we have reached the very end of the article, I hope you must have accumulated all the necessary things and understanding to build an MVP – starting from knowing why you need MVP for your mobile app, what are its benefits, the mistakes to avoid, and how much does it cost to build an MVP mobile app.